Course Outline

 • Available data connections for government datasets

-• Joining database sources for government records
+• Joining database sources to integrate multiple government databases

 Working with Data in Tableau